mihaelacr/pydeeplearn/README.md

 11. install matplotlib
    `easy_install -m matplotlib`

+# Set up

+When running a pydeeplearn program you might have to set up some environment variables, depending on your configuration.
+If want to use the GPU for training/testing a model, you have to ensure that theano knows where your CUDA installation is (for detailed instructions see below).

-Note that for theano to work on the GPU you need cuda installed and setting up some environment variables.
+ ## Setting up theano to work on the GPU

-`PATH` needs to containt the path to nvcc (usually `/usr/local/cuda/bin`)
+  `PATH` needs to contain the path to nvcc (usually `/usr/local/cuda/bin`)

   `CUDA_PATH` needs to contain the path to cuda (usually `/usr/local/cuda/`)

   `LD_LIBRARY_PATH` needs to contain the linker libraries for cuda (`/usr/local/cuda/lib64`)

-`LD_LIBRARY_PATH` needs to contain the path to openblas (for numpy to find it: this is the prefix path you chose at step 3) and the path to OpenCV in case it was not installed globally

   `LIBRARY_PATH` needs to contain the path to the nvidia driver (something like `/usr/lib/nvidia-331`)

+  If you are not configuring theano globally (in /home/user/.theano), then you have to set up the THEANO_FLAGS variable:

+  `export THEANO_FLAGS='floatX=float32,device=gpu0,nvcc.fastmath=True'`

+ ## Setting up numpy/ theano to work with openblas

+  `LD_LIBRARY_PATH` needs to contain the path to openblas (for numpy to find it: this is the prefix path you chose at step 3 in the installation instructions above) and the path to OpenCV in case it was not installed globally

+  `LIBRARY_PATH` needs to contain the path to openblas (for numpy to find it: this is the prefix path you chose at step 3 in the installation instructions above) and the path to OpenCV in case it was not installed globally

 # Acknowledgements